jleahred/jle_cpp_tk/README.md

 The implementation and API can also be improved.

 For example...
 I wrote a smart_pointer called CountPtr.
-I also wrote code to manage tuples, I wrote a beautifull, platform independent, safe, and easy to use classes to deal with date_time and durations, I added a small wrapper library for PCRE regular expressions.
+I also wrote code to manage tuples, I wrote a beautiful, platform independent, safe, and easy to use classes to deal with date_time and durations, I added a small wrapper library for PCRE regular expressions.
 These features have been added to C++

 Now, we also have type inference, lambdas, variadic templates, initializer lists...

 It's time to enjoy and write a new set of tools based on modern C++ (more reduced than previous one, but with a better language)

 Previously I wrote the documentation with **asciidoc**, muse over emacs and doxys.
-Now I'm going to do it with doxygen (I'm not a fan of these kind of tools, but it's a standard).
+Now I'm going to do it with doxygen (I'm not a fan of these kind of tools, I prefer something like asciidoc or muse, but it's a standard).

 ### Directives